 Image courtesy of Sleeknote

 According to that info, you can get a 51-percent response rate if your email sticks to 75 or 100 words.
 Going a bit longer to 125 words nets you a response rate of 50 percent.
-It goes downhill the more words you have.

 Keep in mind that’s a sales email, though.
-You also have to take into account that these stats center around targeted messages.
-Email blasts may not have the same high success rate.
+You also have to take into account that these stats center around targeted email marketing messages.

 8. Don’t Forget Your Contact Info

 In an email, a blast or not, you want to make it easy and convenient for your readers to take action.

 If you want them to schedule a consultation or even respond to your email, you have to make that easy, too.

 This way, the reader has several means of reaching out to you if they so choose.

 9. Test to See if Email Blasts Work for You

 The fact of the matter is, you never know until you try.
-However, you can’t just send an e-blast once or twice and then call it quits.
+However, you can’t just send email blasts once or twice and then call it quits.

-We do recommend you give it longer than a week or two before discarding mass emails as a potentially valuable method for your company.
+We do recommend you give it longer than a week or two before discarding mass email messages as a potentially valuable method for your company.

 You can study them to see what your audience was most receptive to.
-Did your blasts work better when you accompanied them with a landing page or images?
-Does your audience prefer targeted messages more?
+Did your email blasts work better when you accompanied them with a landing page or images?

-If you sometimes mix in email blasts with these targeted messages, you should see the best results yet.
+If you sometimes mix in email blasts with these targeted email marketing messages, you should see the best results yet.